danbartlett-twilio/SendGrid-Inbound-Parse-Plus-AI-Processing/Part-2-Process-Inbound-Emails-with-AI/Process-Inbound-Email/README.md

 2. Review Bedrock access and model availability
 3. Verify EventBridge rules and routing
 4. Check S3 bucket access and permissions
-5. Create an issue in the project repository

 ## Next Steps